sten-dev/incede-ai/src/pages/resources/creval-sistemi-e-servizi.md

 The solution employs both structured and unstructured data from internal sources within the bank, principally the company’s core banking systems and customer account activity databases.

 **About Creval Sistemi e Servizi**

 Based in Sondrio, Italy, Credito Valtellinese is a retail bank with over 500 local branches, approximately 4,000 employees and assets of USD 28.6 billion as of 2015.
 The bank’s customer base mainly comprises households, small midsize businesses, artisans, professionals and nonprofit organizations.
 Creval Sistemi e Servizi (CSS), a fully owned subsidiary, provides a range of services in areas such as IT, banking process optimization, back-office operations and real estate to the bank and the broader market.

-**AboutIncede.ai**
+**About Incede.ai**

-[Incede.ai](https://www.incede.ai)is the AI division of[Locus Solutions, Inc.](http://www.locussolutions.com); harnessing the power of Data, AI and Machine Learning
+[Incede.ai](https://www.incede.ai) is the AI division of [Locus Solutions, Inc.](http://www.locussolutions.com); harnessing the power of Data, AI and Machine Learning

-With more than half of the world’s data in natural language, Incede.ai solves business problems and creates a competitive advantage by leveraging the power of[Watson AI](https://www.ibm.com/watson)and machine learning.As thought leaders, we collaborate with stakeholders to deploy AI solutions that deliver real value.
+With more than half of the world’s data in natural language, Incede.ai solves business problems and creates a competitive advantage by leveraging the power of [Watson AI](https://www.ibm.com/watson) and machine learning.As thought leaders, we collaborate with stakeholders to deploy AI solutions that deliver real value.